 What will the new iPhone SE look like?

 As the iPhone SE has always traditionally been one of the smallest devices Apple offers, it seems logical that the discounted iPhone 13 mini format might make its way down to replace the iPhone 6 chassis on the SE.
 But this is only one of several futures Apple could choose for the SE line.

-On a recent episode of the Geared Up podcast, tech tipster Jon Prosser said the “iPhone SE 4… is just the iPhone XR,” meaning it has an “all-screen” design and a 6.1-inch display.
-In an episode of his own Front Page Tech show, Prosser showed off an “exclusive first look” at the new iPhone SE which, indeed, is very similar to the iPhone 11.
-Prosser also reports that the new iPhone SE will have a notch like the iPhone XR.
+On an August 2022 episode of the Geared Up podcast, tech tipster Jon Prosser said the “iPhone SE 4… is just the iPhone XR,” meaning it has an “all-screen” design and a 6.1-inch display.

 What features will the iPhone SE 4 have?